blazegeek/blaze/doc/init.md

 4d) CentOS

-Copy geekcashd.init to /etc/init.d/geekcashd.
+Copy blazed.init to /etc/init.d/geekcashd.
 Test by running `service geekcashd start`.

 Using this script, you can adjust the path and flags to the geekcashd program by setting the GEEKCASHD and FLAGS environment variables in the file